benj-lazaro/comptia-linux/README.md

-# CompTIA Linux+ Study Notes
+# Linux Notes
-Study notes on CompTIA Linux+ (XKO-005) exam
+Personal Linux notes

 ## What is it?
-Study notes to help keep general knowledge on Linux up-to-date after completing the LPIC-1 and Linux+ XKO-002 exams years ago
+Study notes to keep general knowledge on Linux fresh and inspired from LPIC-1 and CompTIA Linux+ certification exams